standardhealth/shr-cli/README.md

 $ yarn run ig:publish
 ```

 NOTE: The FHIR IG publishing tool uses a _lot_ of memory when processing the full set of SHR definitions.
 The yarn script above will allocated up to 8GB of RAM.
-A (soft) minimum of 4GB is required to run the tool
+A (soft) minimum of 4GB is required to run the tool.

 # Creating the FHIR Implementation Guide Using an HTTP Proxy